bmota/TheBestOfArtShop/README.md

-# thebestofartshop
+# TheBestOfArtShop

-> Is a project to learn vuejs building an online store
+> The main goal of this repo is learn about vuejs following this course: https://scotch.io/courses/build-an-online-shop-with-vue/ I'll build an online store based on this facebook's page: https://www.facebook.com/Saesfranco/ a company selling different gemstones like larimal, called The Best of Art.

 ## Build Setup